HackingHistory/hh-project-11ty-starter-kit/src/pages/styledemo.md

 ---
 title: "Your story"
 description: "It's important for this project that it offer opportuniites for reflection.
-If the material you have encountered to recall a memory, feeling, etc."
+If the material you have encountered to recall a memory, feeling, etc." What do you remmeber learning about First Nations in school?
+Looking back, what do you think about what you were taught?
 ---
 <h4>I would like to share:</h4>
 <form>